A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: Introduction

 \subsection{Contribution and Structure}

-Taking a systems perspective on event prediction methods to integrate disparate areas of research results in the following four contributions of this survey:
+Taking a systems perspective on EP methods to integrate disparate areas of research results in the following four contributions of this survey:

-\begin{itemize} \item \textbf{Comprehensive classification of event prediction methods from a diverse range of application domains and disparate research areas.} Event prediction method research spans areas like social sciences, medicine, engineering, and computer science.
-Researchers at the intersection of these areas and data mining / machine learning propose a large collection of existing event prediction methods.
-This collection is classified using a taxonomy to support practitioners in finding suitable methods and researchers in developing new methods. \item \textbf{Integration of disparate research areas through the generalized PCM system and requirements elicitation for event prediction methods.} By taking a systems perspective, we identify an event prediction method as a component of a generalized PCM system.
-The generalized PCM system further integrates contributions from the various research areas on event prediction methods.
-The aim of this integration is to elicit similar requirements for event prediction methods and to facilitate the mutual exchange of method features.
-Method features are properties of the event prediction method that meet the requirements. \item \textbf{Qualitative assessment of existing methods with respect to the requirements and thorough analysis of current research status.} A qualitative assessment of all existing methods gives an in-depth view on the current research status.
+\begin{itemize} \item \textbf{Integration of disparate research areas through the generalized PCM system.} By taking a systems perspective, we identify an EP method as a component of the generalized PCM system.
+The generalized PCM system further integrates contributions from the various research areas on EP methods.
+The systems perspective emphasizes integration challenges, e.g., regarding interoperability of system components. \janikrr{We scrutinise the integration challenges through two realizations of the PCM system in manufacturing and healthcare (the healthcare realization is reported in Section E of the appendix).} \item \janikrr{\textbf{Structured requirement elicitation that encompasses the EP method within the PCM system.} The aim of integration through the PCM system is to elicit similar, yet broader requirements for EP methods.
+Integration through a set of general requirements facilitates the mutual exchange of method properties in general and of method properties that meet the requirements in particular.
+Without the broader view of the EP method in the PCM system, some, if not most, requirements are likely to be neglected or abstracted.} \item \textbf{Qualitative assessment of existing methods with respect to the requirements and thorough analysis of current research status.} A qualitative assessment of all existing methods gives an in-depth view on the current research status.
 The current research status is illustrated with examples from the literature, analysed with respect to potential dependencies between requirements and discussed in detail. \item \textbf{Open challenges and discussion of future research directions.} The assessment result sheds light on blind spots that embody open challenges to be solved by future research.
 We identify five challenges and discuss the possible future research direction for each challenge. \end{itemize}